vandadvafai/TradingSystem/README.md

 ```

 ### **Step 4: Check if the API is working**
+Create a .env file and paste your API Key the variable SIMFIN_API_KEY= your api key
 Run the following command to check if the API is working:

 ```bash